Scientific Advisory Group for Emergencies

-The Scientific Advisory Group for Emergencies (SAGE) is a British Government body that advises central government in emergencies.
-It is usually chaired by the United Kingdom's Chief Scientific Adviser, currently Sir Patrick Vallance.
+The Scientific Advisory Group for Emergencies (SAGE) is a UK Government body that advises central government in emergencies.
+It is usually chaired by the United Kingdom's Chief Scientific Adviser.
 Specialists from academia and industry, along with experts from within government, make up the participation, which will vary depending on the emergency.
 SAGE gained public prominence for its role in the 2020 COVID-19 pandemic in the United Kingdom.

 History

 In the aftermath of the United Kingdom BSE outbreak, "the then Government Chief Scientific Adviser (Lord May) published Guidelines on the Use of Scientific Advice in Policy-Making; these have subsequently been revised, most recently in June 2010...
 The Government [later] developed the Principles of Scientific Advice to Government, which 'set out the rules of engagement between Government and those who provide independent scientific and engineering advice.'
 The Principles apply to 'Ministers and Government departments, all members of Scientific Advisory Committees and Councils [...] and other independent scientific and engineering advice to Government.'
 They detail principles related to roles and responsibilities, independence and transparency and openness."
 The May advice was updated in May 2011 in a document entitled Code of Practice for Scientific Advisory Committees (CoPSAC 2011).

 "In an emergency where scientific or technical advice is required to aid the emergency response, the Government may decide that a" SAGE "is required; this decision can either be made by the Lead Government Department (LGD) or the Cabinet Office in consultation with the Government Office for Science.
 SAGE is usually chaired by the Government Chief Scientific Adviser...
 Each SAGE is emergency-specific.
 The swine flu pandemic was the first emergency where the SAGE mechanism was used; volcanic ash was the second."

 SAGE has advised the government on a number of events, including: